Your TAM Slide Won't Survive Due Diligence. Here's How to Fix It.

 Why Most TAM Slides Fail

-Three patterns kill TAM credibility in investor presentations:
+Three patterns kill TAM credibility in investor presentations.

 1. Top-Down Hand-Waving